 Skip to main content

-Read about creating and configuring a database, and APIs for interacting with data.
+Read about creating and configuring a ledger, and APIs for interacting with data.
 If you are writing a React application, you will probably want to use the React Hooks instead.
 These APIs are for advanced use cases or server-side code.

-Creating a Database
+Creating a Ledger

 import { fireproof } from 'use-fireproof'

-const db = fireproof('my-database')
+const ledger = fireproof('my-ledger')

-Database Config
+Ledger Config

-fireproof("database-name", configObject)
+fireproof("ledger-name", configObject)

-const db = fireproof('my-database', { public: true })
+const ledger = fireproof('my-ledger', { public: true })

 Document APIs